brianguo98/minesweeper/README.md

-# Welcome to the Tophatter Coding Challenge
+# Welcome to Brian Guo's implementation of the Tophatter Coding Challenge

 The challenge can be found at https://tophatter.com/challenge.

-Feel free to clone this repo and work in the language of your choice.

-Please submit your challenge as a packaged ZIP file, a Dropbox link, or a Github repository to apply@tophatter.com.
+This implementation of Minesweeper contains a command-line playable version and a solver.

+To play the game on the command line, navigate to the /python folder and run: python play.py [n] [num_mines]

+To run the solver, navigate to the /python folder and run: python run_solver.py [n] [num_mines] [num_trials]